ToshioCP/Gtk4-tutorial/gfm/sec7.md

 The left image is the window at the startup.
 The file `pr1.c` is shown and its filename is in the left tab.
-After clicking on the right tab, the contents of the file `tfv1.c` is shown.
+After clicking on the right tab, the contents of the file `tfv1.c` is shown (the right image).
-The right image is the screenshot.

 The following is `tfv4.c`.
 It has GtkNoteBook widget.